-We serve as an advisory board for the Bonita J. Campbell Endowment for Women in Science and Engineering (WISE) that will help in guiding future and present women in career endeavors in the fields of engineering, math and science.
-This will be accomplished by serving as a communication central node to local, nationwide, and worldwide active organizations in these fields.
-We will act as an advisory committee to improve the understanding, appreciation, and recognition of Women’s contributions in these technical fields.
-We will support occupational growth of women within the math and science industries.
-We will provide advice on the expenditure of funds related to the endowment and in alignment with the goals.
-We look to maintain high levels of ethical, professional and educational standards with all those organizations seeking our guidance. – approved April 4, 2011
+The WISE Board serves as an advisory group for the Bonita J. Campbell Endowment for Women in Science and Engineering (WISE) that helps in guiding future and present women in career endeavors in the fields of engineering, math and science.
+This is accomplished by serving as a communication central node to local, nationwide, and worldwide active organizations in these fields.
+We act as an advisory committee to improve the understanding, appreciation, and recognition of Women’s contributions in these technical fields.
+We also support the occupational growth of women within the math and science industries.
+The board provides advice on the expenditure of funds related to the endowment and in alignment with its goals.
+We look to maintain high levels of ethical, professional and educational standards with all those organizations seeking our guidance.

 Advisory Board By-Laws (PDF)